Rogdham/pyzstd/index.rst

     When using, put the parameters in a ``dict`` object, the key is a :py:class:`CParameter` name, the value is a 32-bit signed integer value.

-    Parameter value should belong to an interval with lower and upper bounds, otherwise they will either trigger an error or be automatically clamped.

-    The constant values mentioned below are defined in `zstd.h <https://github.com/facebook/zstd/blob/release/lib/zstd.h>`_, note that these values may be different in different zstd versions.

     .. sourcecode:: python

         option = {CParameter.compressionLevel : 10,